5 Ways to Design the First Page of an eCommerce Site for Increased Sales

 4. Use Color to Convey Urgency and Scarcity

 Color is a very powerful tool for web designers.
-When designing a website, you use color psychology to ensure that you’re appealing to your audience while conveying the right style and message to them about your brand.
+When designing a website, use color psychology to ensure that you’re appealing to your audience while conveying the right style and message to them about your brand.

-With ecommerce sites that have a main focus on selling a product, color can be an unwanted distraction.
+With eCommerce sites that have a main focus on selling a product, color can be an unwanted distraction.
 That is, unless you use color to call attention to messages that will greatly benefit your customers.

 For example, we have Leesa:

 This pop-up offer, in and of itself, is pretty eye-catching.
 However, take note of the ticking timer in the top part of it in red.
 With the bright usage of color and the movement of the timer letting customers know that this deal is available for a limited time, Leesa effectively uses these elements to convey urgency.

 Amazon is a brand that often uses both urgency and scarcity to compel users to hurry up and make a purchase.

 Right now, Amazon’s “Prime Day” is being heavily advertised.
 It’s a day-and-a-half when Amazon offers a bunch of super-attractive deals to Prime customers only.
 So, not only are they hoping to increase the number of sales made during that time frame, but they’re likely hoping to get a bunch more Prime customers in the lead-up to it as well.

 It’s promotional banners like these that will net them those customers and sales this month:

 As you can see, it doesn’t take much for Amazon to pull this off.
 Just a simple banner with an image of a product in high-demand and a price so severely slashed that customers won’t be able to help themselves from returning to Amazon to shop that day.